InjectiveLabs/docs/source/includes/_derivatives_spec.md

 A secp256k1 based address.
 It's important to differentiate an address from an account in the futures protocol.

-## **Account**
+## **Subaccount**

-An address can own one or more accounts which hold positions.
-Isolated margin positions are each held by their own account while cross margined positions are held by the same account.
+An address can own one or more subaccounts which hold positions.
+Isolated margin positions are each held by their own subaccount while cross margined positions are held by the same account.

 ## **Deposits**